 Dear Office Manager.

 I am so pleased that you are considering introducing yoga into your workplace.
 I can answer some questions you may have here on this page.
 Here are some points regarding the benefits of yoga in the workplace:

-The NHS currently recommends at least 150 minutes or 2 hours and 30 minute of moderate aerobic activity a week such as cycling or fast walking.
-They also recommend muscle strengthening exercises on two or more days a week.
-This is as moderate as recommendations can get.
-If you consider that we were not designed for long periods of sitting, that we were originally designed for running, hunting and gathering, then spending as much time as you can afford in counteracting the effects of sitting at a computer is time well invested.
+The NHS currently recommends at least 150 minutes (2 hours 30 minutes) of moderate aerobic activity a week, such as cycling or fast walking, and muscle strengthening exercises on two or more days a week.
+If you consider that we were not designed for long periods of sitting, then spending as much time as you can in counteracting the effects of sitting at a computer is time well invested.

-I charge £90 for a session of any number of people and all abilities.
+I teach any number of people, all abilities, conditions and even injuries.
 Please contact me if you would like to introduce yoga into your workplace or if you would like to do a one-off wellness day.
 Yoga classes need very few props and equipment - just a room with tables and chairs moved aside and yoga mats.
 Individuals or the company usually provide mats.
 You will want to see my insurance and qualification certificates.
 The certificates can be found on this website.
 I will send proof of insurance.

 I hope to hear from you soon.
 Please get in touch via the 'contact' page.

 Here is an article by The Independent called ‘Yoga in the workplace can reduce back pain and sickness absence’.
 Absolutely!
 I hear about back problems due to endless sedentary duties all the time.
 The Inde tells us that ‘back pain is one of the most common reasons for visits to the doctor, and missed work.
 In fact, absence from work due to back problems costs British employers more than £3bn every year.’